CityofToronto/bdit_data-sources/volumes/vds/readme.md

 | uid            | bigint                      | 6774601             | unique id |

 ### vds.veh_length_15min
-Summarization of `vds.raw_vdsvehicledata` with count of observation (vehicle) lengths grouped by 15 min / MTO classification guide / vdsconfig_uid.
+Summarization of `vds.raw_vdsvehicledata` with count of observation (vehicle) lengths grouped by 15 min / MTO classification guide (see below) / vdsconfig_uid.
 Can be used to investigate the mix of vehicle types using our roadways.

-Data quality:
+**Data quality:**
 - There are some suspiciously long vehicles (about 0.05% >= 20m, max = 49m).
 - There are null length values in `raw_vdsvehicledata` which are included here.
 The meaning of these are not understood, but make up a significant portion of values in some cases (suspicious).